-And this year in particular, we’re coming up to two years since the start of the pandemic—and she’s still going strong.
-So with everything we’re going through, it’s important to stay tuned into your body and mind so you can make appropriate changes, and try and get through Winter as unscathed as possible.
+And this year, in particular, we're coming up to two years since the start of the pandemic—and she's still going strong.
+So with everything we're going through, it's essential to stay tuned to your body and mind so you can make appropriate changes and try and get through winter as unscathed as possible.

-The first thing most of us tend to notice when the weather cools down is that our skin is a lot drier.
-This is caused by a combination of factors.
+Most of us tend to notice when the weather cools down that our skin is a lot drier.
+A combination of factors causes this.

 - We take hotter and longer showers, which strip and dehydrate our skin.